 Health Educator Salaries

-The U.S. Bureau of Labor Statistics (BLS) calculates the national median salary for health educators at $54,220, within a range of $32,030 to $98,530.
-According to the BLS, educators who work for hospitals earn the most, while those who provide their services to individual or family clients earn the least.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for health education specialists was $56,500 in 2020.
+Health educators who worked for hospitals earned the most, while those who provided services to individual or family clients earned the least.

 Future Growth of Health Educators